AdamKomarowski/unrealtechart/book/process/measuring-performance.md

 ## Profiling CPU

-Profiling can be used to capture information causing bottlenecks
+Profiling can be used to capture information causing __bottlenecks__ or slowdowns in both the CPU and GPU.

+`stat Startfile` // To start
+`stat Stopfile` // To stop

+These captures can be loaded and analyzed through the __Unreal Frontend__ in the Editor.